Kitura/Kitura/.github/CONTRIBUTING.md

 ## Asking Questions

-If you have any questions, feel free to post in our [Slack](http://swift-at-ibm-slack.mybluemix.net/) Channel.
-Comment on existing issues, or raise new ones if you discover something new too.
+If you have any questions, message us on [Slack](http://swift-at-ibm-slack.mybluemix.net/).
+Comment on existing issues, or raise new ones if you discover something.

-We also check [dW Answers](https://developer.ibm.com/answers/smart-spaces/213/swift.htmlindex.html) and [Stack Overflow](https://www.stackoverflow.com), just tag your answer with the project name (i.e. Kitura or Kitura-net).

 ## Reporting Issues

 See the [issue template](ISSUE_TEMPLATE.md).
-For any help, just post in our [Slack](http://swift-at-ibm-slack.mybluemix.net/) channel.
+For any help, just post in our [Slack](http://swift-at-ibm-slack.mybluemix.net/).

 ---